 The first step on the recovery from alcohol addiction journey is to locate a licensed and accredited detox and rehab program, such as New Method Wellness.

-New Method Wellness is an addiction treatment center specializing in treating substance abuse, addiction, and underlying mental health issues.
+New Method Wellness is an addiction treatment center specializing in treating substance abuse, addiction, and underlying behavioral health issues.
 We offer both inpatient and outpatient programs.

 Our on-site drug and alcohol detox facilities and alcohol rehab program is staffed by highly-trained and compassionate medical and psychiatric experts.
 Our life-skills and wellness program offer additional support for addiction recovery and long-lasting sobriety.